 Financial Aid and Satisfactory Academic Progress

 As a college student receiving financial aid, you must understand your school's policy toward satisfactory academic progress, or SAP.
-What this means in the most basic terms is that you must meet certain academic standards each semester and each year that demonstrate you are getting closer to attaining your degree in order to continue to be eligible for financial aid.
+What this means in the most basic terms is that in order to continue to be eligible for financial aid you must meet certain academic standards each semester that demonstrate you are on track to attain your degree.
 Schools vary slightly in their exact standards.
-At Northern Michigan University, a student must meet the minimum grade point averages outlined in the university bulletin.
-For most students, this minimum would be a 2.0 GPA, but there are variations so familiarize yourself with the required GPA minimum for your situation.
-NMU students must also complete and receive a passing grade in 67 percent of all courses attempted in a full academic year.
+At NMU an undergraduate student must maintain a 2.00 cumulative grade point average; and graduate students must maintain a 3.00 cumulative grade point average.
+NMU students must also earn 67 percent of all credit hours attempted.
 They must also not surpass the 150 percent mark of their degree program's total required credit hours.